Do you want to give a feedback on our extract of the article?

 - Eibert T et al. (1997): Untersuchung biologisch-zerebraler Effekte in niederfrequent gepulsten...

-Glossary: 3G, attention, behavioral, biological, Bonferroni, brain, CNS, cognition, cross-over study, double-blind study, electromagnetic field, endpoint, evident, exposed, exposure, full/main study, GSM, healthy, human, mobile communication, mobile phone, n-back task, organism, partial body exposure, power, randomly, reaction time, SAR, session, sham exposure, signals, significant, stimuli, subjects, t-test, UMTS, vigilance, W-CDMA, Wilcoxon test, working memory
+Glossary: 3G, attention, behavioral, biological, Bonferroni, brain, CNS, cognition, cross-over study, double-blind study, electromagnetic field, endpoint, evident, exposed, exposure, full/main study, GSM, healthy, human, mobile communication, mobile phone, n-back task, organism, partial body exposure, power, randomly, reaction time, SAR, session, sham exposure, significant, subjects, t-test, UMTS, vigilance, W-CDMA, Wilcoxon test, working memory

 Exposure: mobile communication system, mobile phone, GSM, UMTS, W-CDMA